AMCAS Work and Activities: How to Write & Categorize

 Optional, But Can Show Depth

 • Artistic Endeavors: Think music, painting, digital art.
-But only include it if it was meaningful.
+But only include it if it helped shape you into the person that’s ready to become a doctor.

 • Hobbies: Only if they show consistency, passion, or growth.
 “Netflix” doesn’t count.